 Where are the borders of capital in globalism?
 Who protects these borders?
 Is regionalization actually transformation of national, Geo-political states into corporative regions?
 Are the corporate leaders also partial state owners?
 What is the role of the government as we know in the new society?

-Either as a consequence of privatization or full capitalistic establishment, modern government representatives take a new role which is to protect private capital without which the states cannot function anymore; instead of being perceived as the investor and creator of the economy, the government officials negotiate internally and externally on behalf of private capital owners in every possible sense.
+Either as a consequence of privatization or full capitalistic establishment, modern government representatives take the new role which is now to protect private capital without which the states cannot function anymore; instead of being perceived as the investor and creator of the economy, the government officials negotiate internally and externally on behalf of private capital owners in every possible sense.

 As easy as this, one can conclude that what we used to know as countries do not exist any more, as governments have surrendered their sovereignty, independence and capital to superficial organizations with no possibility of getting those back.
 So where we live today?